 If you find yourself wondering what the source of the delicious savory taste in your takeout food is, look no further than “umami,” or the fifth taste.
 Often achieved by the addition of monosodium glutamate, controversy has surrounded this food additive for decades.

 Monosodium glutamate (MSG) is the sodium salt of glutamic acid, a nonessential amino acid.
-High levels of MSG are naturally found in a range of food sources, including seaweed, soy sauce, parmesan cheese, tomatoes, and breast milk.
+High levels of MSG are

 The uniquely savory flavor associated with these foods is called “umami,” which is now widely accepted as the fifth taste.